diabako/build-your-own-chatbot-openai-gemini/README.md

 2. Create a new Google Cloud Function and configure it with the provided approach2-gemini.py code and approach2-requirements.txt dependencies.
 3. Set up Dialogflow to call the Cloud Function and integrate the chatbot into your website, following the steps outlined in the blog post.

 Please refer to the blog post for detailed explanations, tips, and troubleshooting guidance for each approach.
+Make sure to review the code and update it with your own details, such as your own API keys.